OpenDive/voice-agent/VOICE_AGENT_SETUP.md

 **Wake Word Mode:**
 ```
-User: "hey computer"
+User: "hey barista"
-Assistant: "Hi!
-I heard you call me.
+Barista: "Hey there!
+Welcome to the blockchain conference coffee station!
+I'm your friendly robot barista.
 How can I help you today?"
 User: "What time is it?"
-Assistant: "The current time is 2:30 PM"
+Barista: "The current time is 2:30 PM.
+Perfect time for an afternoon coffee!
+Would you like me to recommend something?"
 ```

 **Always-On Mode:**
 ```
-Assistant: "Hello!
-I'm your voice assistant.
-I'm ready to help with any questions or tasks."
+Barista: "Hello!
+I'm your robot barista here at the blockchain conference!
+Ready to help with coffee orders, questions about the event, or just chat!"
 User: "What's today's date?"
-Assistant: "Today's date is January 15, 2025"
+Barista: "Today's date is January 15, 2025.
+Great day for the conference!
+Can I get you something to drink?"
 ```

 ## ⚙️ Configuration